 Three companies are on my short list for further research:

 - IPG Photonics is, for me, the most solid name on the list.
 This longtime Fool favorite makes high-performance fiber lasers for numerous industries, and is a disruptive force in the market.
 It features outstanding returns on equity and 26% insider ownership, and it's reasonably priced considering its potential.

 - Nanometrics is in the business of saving money for semiconductor manufacturers by improving their yields and productivity.
 The company does incredibly complex stuff (official term) involving the measurement and control of certain processes, and does it well enough to generate strong returns on investment.
 Also, at least one analyst thinks Nanometrics may be a takeover target.

 - Gulfport Energy is involved in the exploration and development of oil and gas -- primarily along the Louisiana coast and the Permian Basin, though it has some international exposure also.
 It somehow maintains an impressive 46% net margin, well ahead of the industry average.

 In addition, if you're not in the mood for volatility -- relatively speaking, as all small caps can be volatile - you might want to avoid Gulfport Energy, as well as mortgage investment firm HFF and transmission-maker Twin Disc.
 Their five-year betas are right around 2.5, easily the highest of the bunch.

 I hear CAPS calling

-Tomorrow, I'll reveal the results of this month's modified Foolish 8 screen, and then talk about the companies that interest me from both screens in more depth.
+After the holiday weekend, I'll show you the results of this month's modified Foolish 8 screen and then talk about the companies that interest me from both screens in more depth.